NetheriteBlockXI/bits-of-code/README.md

 ### `RF.py` - **Reverse Factorial**
 Path: `py/RF.py`
 This script works in reverse!
-Given a number, it returns the integer whose factorial is closest to the number.
+Given a number, it returns the integer whose factorial is used to make that number.
 If you're trying to reverse-engineer factorials, this one's for you.

 **Key Features:**
 - Reverses the factorial operation.